teamwalnut/rescript-urql/README.md

 - 🎣 Support for `useQuery`, `useMutation`, `useDynamicMutation`, `useSubscription`, and `useClient` hooks!
 - ⚡ Support for server-side rendering with Next.js.

-`reason-urql` is a GraphQL client for ReasonReact, allowing you to hook up your components to queries, mutations, and subscriptions.
+`reason-urql` is a GraphQL client for ReasonReact, allowing you to hook up your ReasonReact components to queries, mutations, and subscriptions.
 It provides bindings to `urql` that allow you to use the API in Reason, with the benefits of a sound type system, blazing fast compilation, and opportunities for guided customization.

 ## 📋 Documentation